Climate and Average Weather Year Round in Doha Qatar

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.5 months, from May 5 to July 22, with an average daily incident shortwave energy per square meter above 7.2 kWh.
-The brightest day of the year is June 13, with an average of 8.0 kWh.
+The brightest month of the year in Doha is June, with an average of 7.9 kWh.

 The darker period of the year lasts for 2.9 months, from November 10 to February 6, with an average daily incident shortwave energy per square meter below 4.8 kWh.
-The darkest day of the year is December 14, with an average of 4.0 kWh.
+The darkest month of the year in Doha is December, with an average of 4.0 kWh.